Faptimus420/RetNet-keras-core/readme.md

 # RetNet
-An implementation of [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/pdf/2307.08621.pdf) in PyTorch.
+(This will become) An reimplementation of [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/pdf/2307.08621.pdf) in Keras Core/Keras 3.0 to make it backend-agnostic and provide the functionality to serialize and export models making use of xPos encoding and the custom Retention layers, forked from Jamie Stirling's native PyTorch implementation: https://github.com/Jamie-Stirling/RetNet.

 ## About this repository
-This is a minimal, pure pytorch implementation of RetNet.
+This is Keras Core/Keras 3.0 of RetNet.
 RetNet paper: [Retentive Network: A Successor to Transformer for Large Language Models](https://arxiv.org/pdf/2307.08621.pdf).

 The contributors(s) to this repository are not authors of the original paper.
 All credit for the idea and formulation of RetNet goes to the original authors.

 The purpose of this repository is to aid scientific and technological understanding and advancement.
 The code prioritizes correctness and readability over optimization.
+The purpose of this fork is to provide the ability to build RetNet-like models in Keras Core/Keras 3.0, which will allow free choice of backend to use (PyTorch and TensorFlow are the main targets, JAX is for now a maybe).

 ## Features implemented
 * Single-scale and MultiScale retention: